Communism

 By Jade

 The removal of the Stalin statue from the central square in Gori represents a top-down policy implementation approach to a contested historical monument.
 Such implementations of Georgia’s Freedom Charter illustrate the legal framework under which symbols, monuments and names of sites related to the Soviet past become reconfigured.
-However, positions… Read More
+However,… Read More

 Statue of Lenin extending his hand surrounded by busts of Lenin on the ground at Grūto parkas in Lithuania